BofA says bonuses will rise, but no record payouts

 In December the largest US bank joined others on Wall Street that repaid billions in bailout funds to the government, ending restrictions on top executives' pay.

 “We had some units that had very, very good results and the compensation will reflect that,” said the spokesman, Robert Stickler.
-The bank pays bonuses based on the performance of the individual, his or her unit and the whole company, he said.
+The bank pays bonuses based on the performance of the individual, his or her business unit and the whole company, he said.

 The top payouts will likely be for employees in the capital markets division, which was one of Bank of America's best performing businesses last year, Stickler said.